ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-sheffer-wimse-s2s-protocol.md

 * Limiting Proof of Possession Lifespan

 The proof of possession MUST be time limited.
-A POPs should only for the time necessary for it to be successfully for the purpose it is needed.
+A POP should only be valid over the time necessary for it to be successfully used for the purpose it is needed.
 This will typically be on the order of minutes.
 POPs received outside their validity time MUST be rejected.

 * Limiting Proof of Possession Scope